J. Stacy Rogers

 Stacy became set on being a painter as he drew and painted his way through his early teen years.
 Early on he was enamored with the paintings of knights in shining armor, N. C. Wyeth’s pirate illustrations, and Norman Rockwell’s Saturday Evening Post covers.

 "I’ve never questioned what I wanted to be, I knew I would be making art."

-Besides the awards and galleries displaying and selling his portraits, figure and landscape studio paintings, Stacy has become particularly adept at painting the landscape “en plein air” (a French term for painting outdoors as apposed to painting in the studio).
-For his plein air painting efforts, he has been juried into several of the major plein air painting events in New York, Pennsylvania and Maryland.
+Besides the awards and galleries displaying and selling his portraits, figure, and landscape studio paintings, Stacy has become particularly adept at painting the landscape “en plein air” (a French term for painting outdoors as opposed to painting in the studio).
+For his plein air painting efforts, he has been juried into several of the major plein air painting events in New York, Pennsylvania, and Maryland.

 The artwork pictured here is a representation of this artist's work.
 We aim to display only pieces that are currently in the gallery, though some may have been sold.
 If you are interested in purchasing a particular piece by this artist, please call the gallery at (302) 645-0551.